FinlyWealth/mds-finly-search/README.md

 # mds-finly-search

-## Setup Instructions for Experimental Pipeline and MLflow
+### Setup Instructions for Experimental Pipeline and MLflow
 The `experiment_pipeline.ipynb` notebook is a testing framework that evaluates different product search methods using the CLIP model and MLflow for experiment tracking.

 Retrieval can be done using a combination of:

 - Vector based retrieval using [pgvector](https://github.com/pgvector/pgvector) (cosine distance)
 - Vector based retrieval using [FAISS IVF](https://github.com/facebookresearch/faiss/wiki/Faiss-indexes) (approximate nearest neighbor)
-- Text based retrieval using Postgres [ts_rank](https://www.postgresql.org/docs/current/textsearch-controls.html) (approximates TF-IDF)
+- Text based retrieval using Postgres [ts_rank](https://www.postgresql.org/docs/current/textsearch-controls.html) (approximate TF-IDF)

 **Setup**